PostHog/posthog.com/contents/handbook/people/team-structure/platform.md

 - Fail fast.
 Fix faster.
 - Ship anywhere
 - Infrastructure scales with demand
-- Enable devlopers to extend PostHog as a Platform
+- Enable developers to extend PostHog as a Platform
 - Support Small Teams (and contributors) in building and debugging PostHog
 - Be frugal.